Updated July 10, 2023

 - It’s a crucial part of effective financial planning, as it helps make resource allocation decisions to achieve satisfactory financial results.

 - Analysts create them using various quantitative and qualitative techniques.
-Some popular methods include regression models, straight-line, market research, etc.
+However, some popular methods include regression models, straight-line, market research, etc.

 - While financial forecasting predicts future outcomes and business performances, financial planning uses that forecast to create functional and practical strategies.